This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Myelogram, also called myelography, is a procedure that uses an x-ray to examine your spinal canal.
-Contrast dye is used to help caregivers see your nerves, bones, or spinal cord more clearly.
+Contrast dye is used to help healthcare providers see your nerves, bones, or spinal cord more clearly.

 WHILE YOU ARE HERE: